Banff resort information & après-ski

 Banff caters well to skiers with a fondness for food, boasting a huge array of eateries, from traditional to international and budget to luxury.

 Evelyn's Coffee Bar (tel: +1 403 762 0352; www.evelynscoffeebar.com) is a great place to grab a homemade muffin and a hot drink while waiting for the ski bus.
 For something more substantial, taste Albertan AAA-grade beef at Melissa's (tel: +1 403 762 5511; www.melssteak.com), which offers a good-value steak dinner.

-Vegetarian skiers need not fear, Banff has a huge choice of establishments catering to herbivores including Nourish (tel: +1 403 760 3933; www.nourishbistro.com), a much-loved restaurant on Bear Street, that serves a number of inventive meals, including Mac & Squeeze, which the restaurant claims, ‘you’ll love so much you’ll want to hug your chef’.
+Vegetarian skiers need not fear, Banff has a huge choice of establishments catering to herbivores including Nourish (tel: +1 403 760 3933; www.nourishbistro.com), a much-loved restaurant on Bear Street, which serves a number of inventive meals, including Mac & Squeeze, which the restaurant claims, ‘you’ll love so much you’ll want to hug your chef’.

-The award-winning Maple Leaf (tel: +1 403 760 7680; www.banffmapleleaf.com) sources fresh Canadian seafood and specialities such as bison stroganoff or organic game from local farms.
+The award-winning Maple Leaf (tel: +1 403 760 7680; www.banffmapleleaf.com) sources fresh Canadian seafood and serves up specialities such as bison stroganoff and organic game from local farms.